stoutlabs/stoutlabs-gatsbysite/src/pages/blog/2019-08-28-animated-react-faqs-with-hooks-react-spring/index.md

 ---
 templateKey: blog-post
-title: Build an Animated FAQs Component with React Spring, React Hooks, and Styled-Components
+title: Build an Animated FAQs Component with react-spring, styled-components, and React Hooks
 date: 2019-08-28
 description: Learn how to combine react spring, styled-components, and react hooks to make an animated FAQ component.
 featureimg: react-faqs-img.jpg